chrissetyawan/amazon-review-scrapper/README.md

 Todo :
 - Responsive Layout
-- Using real pagination component and pull from DB
 - Store to DB when scrapping finished
+- Using real pagination component and pulled from DB
 - Queue / Asynchronous Task
 - Cron job